Atreyagaurav/local-mpv/README.md

 - Play any of the entries in the playlist by clicking a button

 # Installation
+Simple, `cargo build --release` command should work for the compilation.
+If you get an error on running the binary compiled from there.
+It might be a problems with `libmpv-rs`.

 A small inconvience is that the `libmpv-rs` library is build against a fixed `libmpv` version.
 So, clone the `libmpv-rs` repo from github, and make sure it is made for the same version of `libmpv` that you